ylcnfrht/springboot-blockchain/README.md

 - `GET /api/transactions/address/{address}` - Get transactions by address
 - `GET /api/transactions/pending` - Get pending transactions
 - `POST /api/transactions` - Create new transaction
+- `POST /api/transactions/sign` - Sign a pending transaction with a private key
 - `PUT /api/transactions/{id}` - Update transaction
 - `DELETE /api/transactions/{id}` - Delete transaction

+### Typical Scenarios

+- New user funding and first transfer

+  1. Generate a key pair → create a wallet (e.g., address=alice)
+  2. Mine with minerAddress=alice to receive the reward
+  3. GET balance(alice) → confirmed > 0
+  4. POST transaction (from=alice, to=bob, amount=10)
+  5. (Optional) POST transactions/sign to sign the transaction
+  6. Mine with minerAddress=alice → the transaction is confirmed and balances are updated

+- Collecting rewards only
+  - Repeatedly mine with your wallet as minerAddress to accumulate coinbase rewards (no transfers required)

 ### Response Format